comunes/kune/DEV-GUIDE.md

 ## GWT

-[<http://code.google.com/webtoolkit/> GWT] is used for the client workspace.
-See the [<http://code.google.com/intl/en/webtoolkit/gettingstarted.html> Getting Started - Quick Start] or the [<http://code.google.com/intl/es-ES/webtoolkit/makinggwtbetter.html> Making GWT Better].
+[GWT](http://www.gwtproject.org/) is used for the client workspace.
+See the [Getting Started](http://www.gwtproject.org/gettingstarted.html).

 GWT is the key of our Kune workspace UI.
 As the GWT team says: «GWT's mission is to radically improve the web experience for users by enabling developers to use existing Java tools to build no-compromise AJAX for any modern browser» and we think they achieved it.
 You have more info and tutorials of GWT in:
 <http://ourproject.org/moin/Contributors#Google_Web_Toolkit_First_Steps>